-Ted Justice Williams, a native of Lake Charles, Louisiana was one of the stars of the nationally televised show, Power of Attorney.
-Mr. Williams is a nationally renowned criminal and civil trial attorney, who has successfully represented judges, politicians, law enforcement officers, professional athletes as well as a young eight year old black honor student who a United States Congressman accused of attempted car jacking.
-Mr. Williams has served as the attorney for the Fraternal Order of Police, Washington, DC.Read More
+Ted Justice Williams is a FOX News contributor.
+He is a native of Lake Charles, Louisiana and was one of the stars of the nationally televised show, Power of Attorney.
+Williams is a nationally renowned criminal and civil trial attorney, who has successfully represented judges, politicians, law enforcement officers, professional athletes as well as a young eight year old black honor student who a United States Congressman accused of attempted car jacking.
+Williams has served as the attorney for the Fraternal Order of Police, Washington, DC.Read More